-The employment contract for students must contain certain obligatory statements and must be drawn up in duplicate (1 copy for the student, 1 copy for the employer) provided that a DIMONA declaration has been made prior to the employment (see below).
+The employment contract for students must contain certain obligatory statements and must be drawn up in duplicate (1 copy for the student, 1 copy for the employer).

-New!
-For the student employment contracts commencing as from 1 January 2014, the first 3 working days are automatically considered as probation period.
+- Since 1 January 2014, the first 3 working days are automatically considered to be a probationary period.

 Presentation of the employment regulations

 A copy of the employment regulations that apply within the company must be presented to the student, just like to any other regular worker.
 On the presentation of the employment regulations, the employer must have the student sign an acknowledgement of receipt.

 After the student contract has been concluded and no later than at the commencement of the student's employment, the employer must submit an immediate declaration of employment (DIMONA).
 In addition to the normal information (in service date, information on the registration number of the employer with the NSSO, the worker's identification number with the social security (NISS), the social identity card number (SIS) and the number of the joint committee under which the worker comes), the DIMONA declaration must include the following data:

 - the indication that it regards a student;

 - the address of the place of the performance of the contract if that address differs from the one on which the employer is registered with the NSSO;

 - the end date of the performance of the contract.
 Consequently, the employer must not make a declaration of the end of employment when the employment has ended;